Are you board certified?

 Do you accept insurance?

 I do not participate with any insurance carriers, meaning I am not in-network with any policies.
 However, many policies have an out-of-network option which allows you to see non-participating physicians such as myself.
 Depending on your out-of-network policy, they may reimburse you all or some of my fees.
 My staff are experts in dealing with out-of-network policies and can gladly assist you.
 Prior to seeing me for consultation, my staff can check your benefit plan and give you a very good idea of what can be covered and what percentage of the charges will be reimbursed.
-In special circumstances and depending on your policy (i.e. breast cancer reconstruction, abdominal wall reconstruction, cancer reconstructions), I may elect to proceed with surgery and accept the allowed amount from insurance.
+In special circumstances and depending on your policy (i.e. breast cancer reconstruction, abdominal wall reconstruction, cancer reconstruction), I may elect to proceed with surgery and accept the allowed amount from insurance.
 Please call our office to discuss your specific situation.

 Are there charges for follow-up visits after surgery?

 No. Any cosmetic surgery performed by me includes unlimited follow-up appointments.
 I will give you a detailed follow-up plan for the first year after surgery.
 Additionally, I prefer to see all post-surgery patients annually to ensure that results are maintained, and implants monitored where appropriate.
 There is never a charge for these visits.
 Should you feel more comfortable with more frequent or additional visits, my staff and I are happy to accommodate.

 I have a detailed scar treatment protocol for every cosmetic surgery I perform.
 I provide all medical-grade scar creams and tapes necessary for you to adhere to my treatment plan.
 This is included in your surgical package.
 I ask that you not purchase or undergo any additional scar treatments unless first approved by me.
 Modalities such as lasers, dermabrasion, etc. are not performed for at least 6 months after surgery and may be at an additional cost.

 Do I need to purchase any garments prior to surgery?